wwt/SwiftCurrent/wiki/Getting-Started.md

 import UIKit
 import SwiftCurrent_UIKit

-// SwiftCurrent specific Protocol extension StoryboardLoadable {
+extension StoryboardLoadable { // SwiftCurrent
     // Assumes that your storyboardId will be the same as your UIViewController class name static var storyboardId: String { String(describing: Self.self) }
 }